Edward Via College of Osteopathic Medicine: Campuses

 VCOM-Virginia is located on 13 acres within the campus of Virginia Tech, in the Virginia Tech Corporate Research Center.
-The College operates within a public/private collaboration with Virginia Tech, sharing resources for the purposes of education, research and student activities.
+The college operates within a public/private collaboration with Virginia Tech, sharing resources for education, research, and student activities.
 On campus, the main building consists of 60,000 square feet.
-The Center for Simulation and Technology is located within a 22,000 square foot building, where training occurs with simulated patient encounters in several specialties.
+The Center for Simulation and Technology is located within a 22,000-square-foot building, where training occurs with simulated patient encounters in several specialties.

 VCOM-Carolinas is located on the edge of historic downtown Spartanburg, South Carolina.
 The campus is approximately 70,000 square feet and is situated on an 18-acre campus.
-Facility features include state-of-the-art anatomy lab and the Center for Simulation and Technology, offering standardized patient and manikin-based simulation education.
+Facility features include a state-of-the-art anatomy lab and the Center for Simulation and Technology, offering standardized patient and manikin-based simulation education.